 After a lot of difficulties, I finally reached the end and my whole body was sore.
 This “adventure” in Tianjin was a challenge to me, but not anymore.
 I become fearless, and also more confident, I never afraid of height again!
 I couldn’t suppress the joy in my heart.
 I never want to see any view like that again.

+Word Count: 542

 [Story Arc: Essay 3: Using Variety When Introducing Narrator’s Thoughts]